Translation of "en"

 -- Spirit & Truth Fellowship International

-Knowing this, completely changes the meaning of many well known bible scriptures like:
+Knowing this, completely changes the meaning of many well known bible scriptures like John 14-17:

 • If we translate ἐν with "in", some teachers implies "inside", it means we are "inside" God and Jesus, but they are also "inside" us.
 This paradox is often used to proof that Jesus is omnipresent like God, however that assumption contradicts Jesus own words where he said that he was going "away" and he will "return".
 There are all sorts of views and reasoning around these contradictions, but they all make John's writings very complex to understand.

-• If we translate ἐν with "with", it simply means God, Jesus and his disciples "with each other in a close relationship".
+• If we translate ἐν with "with", it means God, Jesus and his disciples wants to live in unity "with" each other because they love each other.